solo-system/solo-system.github.io/documentation/getting-started.md

 See the accompanying [video](https://youtu.be/2Fq05JlEKjw?t=122).

-1. gather all the components needed
+1. gather all the components
 1. place the tiny battery into the clock module (positive side up)
 1. mount the clock module on the Raspberry Pi [(product video)](https://www.youtube.com/watch?v=mBUGtiDrHKc)
 1. mount the Cirrus Logic Audio Card on the Raspberry Pi and attach fixing screws